NO, this isn’t an advertisement for a multi-level marketing scheme.

-3. Home Daycare Business License
+Step 3: Home Daycare Business License

 You’ll also need to find out how to apply for a business license in your city.
 You can usually do this online or in person at our local city hall.
 Keep in mind you may need written consent from your landlord to open a home daycare if you rent your home.

-Does your city have any bylaws on home-based businesses that may affect you?
+Does your city have any bylaws on home based businesses that may affect you?
 Cities often have regulations on the number of parking spaces needed for a home business.
 And the number of visitors allowed in your home at one time.
 You can find this out on your cities website or by calling city hall.

 Calculating the square footage of your home daycare

 You could be asked to calculate the square footage of your home daycare for your business license.
-Some people contain their home daycare to a certain number of rooms or their entire basement.
+Some people contain their home daycare to a certain number of rooms or entire basement.
 Be sure to include all the rooms you plan on dedicating to your business.
 This will also be important for your taxes.

-4. Naming Your Business
+Step 4: Naming Your Business

 Think about what you’re going to name your business.
 You will need a business name before you apply for a business license.
 Make sure no one in your area has a similar business name.
 You want to be unique, so people don’t get your business confused with related companies.

 Here are some business name ideas to get you started